Understanding Sulfhydryl Groups: Hydrophobic or Hydrophilic?

 Common Misconceptions and Clarifications

 Despite its importance, there are several misconceptions about the hydrophobicity or hydrophilicity of sulfhydryl groups.
-One common misunderstanding is that all sulfhydryl-containing compounds are inherently hydrophilic.
-However, this is not always the case.
+That's why one common misunderstanding is that all sulfhydryl-containing compounds are inherently hydrophilic.
+That said, this is not always the case.
 The overall solubility depends on the specific molecular structure and surrounding environment.

 Another misconception is that the sulfhydryl group always increases solubility.
 While it often enhances solubility in water, in certain contexts, it may even reduce solubility in non-polar solvents.
 This variability is crucial for professionals working in fields like drug development or material science.